 The agriculture industry has begun to leverage innovative technology, which will revolutionize the agriculture field by gaining profit and completing the work in no time.

 FREMONT, CA: AgTech can transform farm operations, especially small farm operations.
 To sustain a world population that is expected to reach 10 billion by the year 2050, the enterprises need to double the world's agricultural production over the next decades.
-Several global trends are emerging, influencing food security, poverty, and the overall sustainability of food and agricultural systems and leveraging digital technology, which is usually referred to as AgTech.
+Several global trends are emerging, influencing food security, poverty, and the overall sustainability of food business and agricultural systems and leveraging digital technology, which is usually referred to as AgTech.
 Here are four AgTech trends to watch for in the coming years.

 Even though blockchain technology is related to virtual currencies, the technology has a huge application and has the potential to transform traceability for food.
 Blockchain minimizes the inefficiencies and fraud, enhance and improve food safety, farmer pay, and the transaction times.
 As food safety and authenticity is the first factor, the customers and farmers would focus alike.
 Blockchain is used to give the people pure and authoritative records on exactly where their food has been and where it comes from.
 Blockchain technology prevents price extortion and slow payments while eliminating the middleman and lowering transaction fees, which leads to better fairer pricing and helping smallholder farmers attain a more significant part of their crop value.